mohammadabidhafiz1294/physics-note/PHYSICS/4 Y/403 Nuclear & Particle Physics/Particle Physics I & II.md

-Particle physics is the study of the fundamental building blocks of matter and the forces governing their interactions[1][2][3].
+Particle physics is the study of the fundamental building blocks of matter and the forces governing their interactions.
 This field seeks to understand the origin, structure, and behavior of the smallest constituents in the universe, which are described within an overarching framework known as the Standard Model.

 #### What Is Particle Physics?